Strucker-Incorporated/loop-prelaunch-contracts/audit-data/Final_report.md

          }

          function exploit() external {
-             bytes memory swapCallData = abi.encodeWithSignature("maliciousFunction()");
+             bytes memory swapCallData = abi.encodeWithSignature("exploit()");

-             // Trigger the _fillQuote function to send ETH to the malicious contract prelaunchPoints._fillQuote(swapCallData);
+             // Trigger the _fillQuote function with data that invokes the malicious contract prelaunchPoints._fillQuote(IERC20(address(0)), 0, swapCallData);

+             // Verify the exploit succeeded by checking the malicious contract's state require(malicious.receivedAmount() > 0, "Exploit failed");
          }
      }
      ```
+   - **Examples of Protocols Affected by Similar Issues**:
+     - **The DAO Hack (2016)**: Demonstrated how vulnerabilities in contract logic could be exploited to drain funds, highlighting the importance of rigorous contract validation.
+     - **Parity Multisig Wallet Vulnerability (2017)**: Exploited how improper handling of external contract calls led to the loss of funds.
+     - **bZx Protocol (2020)**: Showed how manipulation of external interactions could result in significant financial losses.

 ### Medium-Risk Issues
 #### 1. **Uninitialized Local Variables (`uninitialized-local`)**
-   - **Description**: Local variables are used without proper initialization, which might lead to undefined behavior or logical errors.
+   - **Description**: Local variables are declared but not initialized before use.
+This can lead to unpredictable contract behavior because default values might be used in calculations or function calls, resulting in logical errors or unintended consequences.
    - **Lines**: [443-445](src/PrelaunchPoints.sol#L443-L445)
    - **Code Context**:
      ```javascript